5jt/dyalog-cookbook/manuscript/03_structure.md

 \-⍟MyApp
 ~~~

 We've saved the very first version as `z:\code\v01\MyApp.dyalog`.
 Now we take a copy of that and save it as `z:\code\v02\MyApp.dyalog`.
-Alternatively you can dowload version 2 from the book's website of course.
+Alternatively you can download version 2 from the book's website of course.

 Note that compared with version 1 we improve in several ways: